aardappel/lobster/docs/source/command_line_usage.md

 -   `-- ARGS` pass args to the running Lobster program, available from `command_line_arguments()`.
 Must be last on the command-line.

--   `--pak` : generates a pakfile (currently always called "`default.lpak`") in the same folder as the `.lobster` file it reads, and doesn't run the program afterwards.
+-   `--pak` or `--rpak` : generates a pakfile (currently always called "`default.lpak`") in the same folder as the `.lobster` file it reads, and doesn't run the program afterwards.
 If you run lobster with no arguments at all, it will try to load "`default.lpak`" from the same folder it resides in.
+Only `--rpak` includes runnable code in the pak, useful with jit mode runs, whereas without is useful with executables build with `--cpp`.
-Thus distributing programs created in lobster is as simple as packaging up the lobster executable with a pakfile.
-The pakfile contains the bytecode, and any data files you have specified with the `pakfile` keyword, see “Distributing Lobster programs” in the [implementation](implementation.html) documentation.
+    Distributing programs created in lobster can be as simple as packaging up the lobster executable with a runnable pakfile.
+The pakfile contains the libtcc C code, and any data files you have specified with the `pakfile` keyword, see “Distributing Lobster programs” in the [implementation](implementation.html) documentation.